thm2git/CS410_Final_Project/README.md

 I did find it fun to use another person's previous project as a basis to see how it could work under a different angle.
 It was tough because with updates and other potential qualifiers I found it initially quite difficult to get their code functioning, and I had to do some tough debugging.
 In particular, the codec decoding with text files was a big challenge that I eventually fixed by forcing different codecs until I found one that worked well and seemed to match.
 Overall though, I feel I wasn't able to innovate as much as I would have liked due to these difficulties, so I found that to be the metaphorical double-edged sword aspect of it.

 Overall though, I was impressed by the accuracy of the analyzer.
 I think this could be due to a lot of reasons, not all of them positive.
 For one I feel the test set may have been a bit too similar to the training set and thus the versatility was not tested for.
-However, overall I think this is a good example of it being very possible for algorithms to assist us in understanding political bias.
+I find it interesting that the leaning right articles struggled to classify any as having a right bias, and that left biases were a lot more common among publications called center biased.
+It's also interesting to me that many articles have a secondary label that is more than one step away, such as left and right.
+I think this shows how often left and right perspectives can be more similar than a center approach.
+In general, I think this project is a good example of it being very possible for algorithms to assist us in understanding political bias.

 ![image](https://github.com/thm2git/CS410_Final_Project/assets/111996907/e50b96f8-ac03-4bd7-a48b-d63df7396ff7)
 ![image](https://github.com/thm2git/CS410_Final_Project/assets/111996907/970fa68c-8b05-46c3-a56c-2207fc4f2ccb)
 ![image](https://github.com/thm2git/CS410_Final_Project/assets/111996907/96ddd482-7931-45e3-91da-1ab24ac3986c)